-Photographers have great advantage over the way they can display their work online, a simple blogging platform like WordPress can be quickly transformed into a powerhouse of a platform for serving artwork, selling artwork, and simply promoting yourself as a professional photo artist.
-Photoblogs however go beyond photographer’s as well, because creative digital artists could also use a photoblog to promote their graphic design skills.
-The uses for a photoblog are quite many, even some wallpaper sites can be considered photoblogs, especially if they’re using WordPress as their back-end for serving all those images.
-But, how does one begin the process of launching a photoblog, and aren’t WordPress themes related to photography enough?
+Photographers have a great advantage in displaying their work online.
+A simple blogging platform like WordPress can be quickly transformed into a powerhouse one for serving artwork, selling artwork, and simply promoting yourself as a professional photo artist.
+Creative digital artists can also use a photoblog to promote their graphic design skills.
+The uses for a photoblog are quite many.
+Even some wallpaper sites can be considered photoblogs, especially if they’re using WordPress as their back-end for serving all those images.
+However, how does one begin the process of launching a photoblog?
+Aren’t WordPress themes related to photography enough?

-Well, technically..
-Colorlib has already reported on many photography oriented themes, see some of those posts here:
+Technically, Colorlib has already reported on many photography-oriented themes.
+See some of those posts here:

-- WordPress Themes for Photographers & Photography Enthusiasts
+- WordPress Themes for Photographers and Photography Enthusiasts

 - Free Responsive WordPress Portfolio Themes

-the selection of such themes is huge.
-You have the photography themes, but also portfolio themes that are used to display portfolio items, which believe it or not are often actual photographs.
-You also have visual page builders which have exploded in popularity, those can be customized with custom addons to replicate a photoblog or portfolio environment rather easily.
-But what about separate gallery plugins that could be utilized for displaying visual content?
+The selection of such themes is huge.
+You have the photography themes and the portfolio themes used to display portfolio items, which are often actual photographs.
+You also have visual page builders, which have exploded in popularity.
+Customize these with custom addons to replicate a photoblog or a portfolio environment.
+However, what about separate gallery plugins that could be utilized for displaying visual content?

 That’s what we will try and depict in this collection.
-We’ve put together a list of the absolutely best WordPress plugins when it comes to photoblogging, photography sharing, portfolio creation process, and general gallery sharing.
-You’ll be amazed at the amount of great resources out there, and starting your own photoblog will no longer be a task for the future, now you’ll have all the tools to get it over with.
+We’ve put together a list of the best WordPress plugins for photoblogging, photography sharing, portfolio creation process, and general gallery sharing.
+You’ll be amazed at the amount of great resources out there.
+Starting your own photoblog will no longer be a task for the future.
+Now, you’ll have all the tools to get it done.

-Modula is our favorite gallery plugin for WordPress since we use it for Colorlib and several other projects that we have.
-This plugin is very flexible and its premium version is worth every penny.
-However, free version does a lot on its own but you might want to give back to developers by purchasing the premium version.
+Modula is our favorite gallery plugin for WordPress since we use it for Colorlib and several other projects.
+This plugin is very flexible.
+The free version does a lot on its own.
+The premium version, on the other hand, is worth every penny.

 Cincopa WordPress Media Plugin